gabebohlmann/Web-Development/LabAMS/README.md

 ## Tool Installation

 1. Install a text editor or IDE of your choosing, VS Code is recommended.
 2. Install the necessary technologies and frameworks.
 This project requires Python, Node.js, and MongoDB to be installed.
-All ackage installs are covered in the guide below.
+All package installs are covered in the guide below.

 ## Backend Setup

 1. Start your MongoDB server.
 The method for doing this can vary depending on your operating system.
-    - On windows it is recommended to use MongoDB compass and connect to this URI: ```mongodb://localhost:27017```
+    - On windows it is recommended to use MongoDB compass and connect to the default URI:
+    ```
+    mongodb://localhost:27017
+    ```

 2. Clone the web-development repository to your local machine.
 Open terminal/cmd and run:
     ```